digitalocean/dots/README.md

-# dots
+# DoTs
-`dots` is the official DigitalOcean Typescript Client based on the DO OpenAPIv3 specification.
+`DoTs` is the official DigitalOcean Typescript Client based on the DO OpenAPIv3 specification.

 # Getting Started
 ## Prerequisites